Yorkshireman/bill_unattended/README.md

 1. I had only one day to build this so, given the limited time, I chose Ruby as a language because it is my strongest one at the moment.
 2. Although Rails is quicker to get everything up and running, it felt a bit heavy-handed for such a small app.

 The CSS is based around Bootstrap.
-I use Bootstrap for most things and especially given the limited time, it was the natural choice.
+I use Bootstrap for most things and, especially given the limited time, it was the natural choice.
 I really would have liked to have gotten Sass up and running for this but, after some grappling trying to get it compiling, time became too pressing so I gave up.

-Separation of concerns, the Single Responsibilty Principle were kept in mind throughout and, as always, I strove for clean readable code.
+As always, the SOLID principles were kept in mind throughout and I strove for clean readable code.

 It was built using TDD throughout.
 Testing technology was RSpec.